ryankluu/Major-Compatibility/status_report.md

 algorithm.
 Another major goal is to start creating and hitting deadlines instead of waiting until the last minute.
 To really get this project moving in the right direction, we will need to be more disciplined in terms of prioritizing these goals.

+# Comments by Ming
+* "We're having a difficult time deciding whether we want to create an algorithm to determine major compatibility or a prospective students fit at Tufts." => Perhaps to fancy.
+I would do a 3 question survey to start.
+Maybe this is a good start? https://www.buzzfeed.com/mattbellassai/what-should-your-college-major-actually-be?utm_term=.ovay0DqpG#.cywYmdVZ3